 - the internal tissues of the pads contain water

-- edible fruit called tuna, taste similar to watermelon
+- edible fruit called tuna, which tastes similar to watermelon

 Family Frankeniceae